Social media has allowed thousands of people to connect like never before, but how do you track what they’re saying about your business?

 Repustate analyzes text-based feedback to help businesses better meet the needs of both customers and employees.
 While other tools focus on the voice of the customer, Repustate’s focus on employee experience makes it unique.
 But don’t worry, they still have you covered for customers with their social listening platforms.

-Pricing: You can get started with the Standard Plan at $199/month.
+You can get started with the Standard Plan at $199/month.
 To access all 23 languages, you’ll need to upgrade to the Premium Plan at $499/month.
+If you want to test drive the sentiment analysis software first, then try purchasing some credits.

 Repustate provides a promising solution for large-scale businesses and enterprises that want to improve employee experience, engagement, and retention along with customer sentiments.